 When winter rears its ugly head, it's our job to make sure our kiddos stay warm and dry.
+And SAFE.
 But if you're like most parents, you’ve likely been left wondering “What can I do to keep my child warm and safe in the car seat in the winter?”

 Barring a few exceptions (click here to view Winter Safety & Car Seats - a helpful guide to winter attire that passes the Pinch Test), winter coats and car seats don’t mix.
 Yes, coats and snowsuits can be our best friend when enjoying time in the fresh air, however they are unsafe when worn in a child restraint, or under a seat belt.

 Consider this, in order for your child’s car seat to offer the maximum protection in a collision or crash the harness straps must be positioned so that the webbing lays flat and snug up against your child’s body, and not fitted to their attire.
 Tight harness = less movement, and ensures the even distribution of crash forces across the strongest parts of your child’s body.

 When you add layers of clothing or bulk from thick bunting bags or other aftermarket products between your child and the car seat straps, you are unable to ensure a snug and properly fitted harness.
 Most winter coats and snowsuits retain dangerous amounts of air requiring you to loosen your child’s car seat harness in order to accommodate the uncompressed bulk.
 Over time, the bulk will compress under the weight of the harness and introduce slack between your child's body and the harness itself.
 In the event of a crash, the extreme forces will flatten out any remaining bulk resulting in the straps no longer being tight enough to keep your child safe, putting them at risk of injuries from excessive movement, or possible ejection from the seat.